A SYMPTOM OF FAILED BANKING PRACTICES AND PERSONAL MORALITY IN AN INSATIABLE CONSUMER SOCIETY

 Many Australian politicians are known to have accepted bribes, expensive gifts and other inducement to favour Triad interest in Australia.
 It includes influencing immigration and business license decisions, government letters to Chinese business people engaging in business in South East Asia and China and for a variety of other purposes such as places at universities and favourable exam results.

 AIRLINE STEWARDESSES AS ESCORTS AND MAS PILOTS TRAFFICKING DRUGS

-There has also been at least half a dozen cases of Malaysian airlines stewardesses abroad recently, particularly in Europe and in the US caught doubling up as ‘Escorts” whilst on stop overs in these destinations.
+More than half a dozen Malaysian Airlines stewardesses abroad particularly in Europe and in the US have been caught doubling up as ‘Escorts” whilst on stop overs in these destinations.
 Holland and Los Angeles being the new popular, lucrative spots for these girls to ply their second trade in because of the strong presence of Triads there.

 The recent death of a Chinese Malaysian airline stewardess in Holland is widely believed to have been linked to the Triads whose presence in Europe is anchored in Holland.
 She is believed to have been a ‘working girl’ for the Triads unbeknownst to her family.
 The real cause of her death has never been revealed apart from the obvious, a fall.

 Whilst Hong Kong and Taiwan have previously been prominent in the “Escort” circuit for airline stewardesses, the preference for these girls and their Ah Long pimps has always been the larger cities of the west where the Triads are now a well entrenched criminal organizations.

 The practice of prostituting airline stewardesses abroad is quite widespread.
 In fact it has been reported and brought to the attention of MAS management previously.
 The problem though is securing a conviction without which the allegations remain just that and the ability of management to act is limited without a conviction.
 Or at least that is the theory.